-Do you know that with SVG you are able to add effects such as with hue, saturation, blur, linear color overlay, and many others to images?
+Do you know that with SVG, you are able to add effects such as hue, saturation, blur, linear color overlay, and many others to images?
 Here is a tool that visualizes these effects, then gives you a snippet to make it easy to embed the effect into your project.

 SVG allows you to click the image clip with Shape.
 This is quite easy if the shape is in the form of a square or a circle.
 But what if the shape is one with a lot of points or is a polygonal shape?
 That’s where you need this Clip Path Generator tool.

 Chartist.js is a library to create highly customizable responsive charts.
 It utilizes SVG to display the charts, which also can be animated using SMIL.
 With this library, you are able to create line chart, pie chart, bar chart and other types of charts, and even add animation to them.